Impact Factor Announced for Annals of Cardiothoracic Surgery – IF 2.895

 This Journal Impact Factor reflects ACS’ drive for best clinical evidence through comprehensive systematic reviews/meta-analyses in all aspects of cardiovascular and thoracic surgery; a commitment to surgical education through highly-cited keynote lectures, multimedia videos and detailed illustrative articles; and a vision for global impact, achieved by working closely with our esteemed Editors and Authors.

-Department of Surgery, University Hospitals Cleveland Medical Center, Cleveland, OH, USA
+Department of Cardiovascular Surgery, University of Pennsylvania, Philadelphia, USA